 WellBad shows feel like a trip through heaven and hell, which leaves no sensation untouched and touches deeply.
 Daniel Welbat and his band live their songs on stage and take their audience on an intense and intoxicating hunt for stories and dreams.

 HEARTBEAST is WellBad’s fourth album, produced once again by Stephan Gade, whose collaboration list includes renowned German music artists Udo Lindenberg and Ina Müller.

-The German Record Critics' Award (“Preis der deutschen Schallplattenkritik”) designated “The Rotten” as its Quarterly Critics' Choice in 2017.
+The German Record Critics' Award put "The Rotten" on the leaderboard in 2017.

-In 2018 they wowed the audience at Hamburg’s famous Elbphilharmonie concert hall.
+2018 they amazed in the famous Elbphilharmonie concert hall.

-WellBad performs at international festivals, including Memphis, Tennessee (USA), Torrita di Siena, Italy, and at the Canadian Music Week in Toronto.
+WellBad performed at international festivals in Memphis, Tennessee (USA), Torrita di Siena, Italy, and at the Canadian Music Week in Toronto.